hobyfrezk/IOT/README.md

 Introduction

+what:

-what: The system is develped for office useage, we provide "smart" function to make deskman have better light environment with minimum distraction from it.
+-The system is develped for office useage, we provide "smart" function to make deskman have better light environment with minimum distraction from it.

 why:

+- increase labour work effenciency
+- create a better working environment
+- electricity reduction

 how:

+- the system can automatically control the inside led brightness according to natural light it sensed, no human interference needed.
+But if the user want, of course, he/she can control the light by him/herself.
+- the system also provide auto switch-on/off based on the user attendance.

 The whole project is made up of several parts